Jefferson49/RepositoryHierarchy/README.md

 While the "{new}" placeholder should be modified, the rest of the call number, which consists of the call number category hierarchy should only be modified if the "route" or "path" of the call number category shall also be changed.
 If the intention is to simple add a new source to an existing call number category, only the "{new}" placeholder should be changed.

 # Preferences
-The following preferences can be activated/deactivated in the control panel:
+The following preferences can be activated/deactivated by administrators in the control panel:
 + Show label before call number category.
 + Show help icon after label for delimiter expression.
 + Show help link after label for delimiter expression.